Avocado salsa with roasted cumin and homemade tortilla chips A creamy avocado dip with exotic flavors

-And although it’s easy enough to buy a bag of tortilla chips to serve with your salsa, it’s great fun to make your own.
-You’ll be able to devour them warm!
+Lastly, while it’s easy enough to buy a bag of tortilla chips to serve with your salsa, it’s also great fun to make your own.
+You’ll be able to devour your homemade corn chips warm!
+It’s all in the recipe below… take a look.

-Food & wine pairing: Austria, Grüner Veltliner with avocado salsa
+Food & cocktail pairing: Margarita with avocado salsa

 A margarita is the first thing that comes to mind for this most flavorful salsa.
 When juicy nectarines are in season, try this luscious nectarine margarita with fleur de sel rim.
 If you’re not in the mood for mixing cocktails, then pour a Grüner Veltliner from Austria or a Sauvignon Blanc from New Zealand.
 They’ll both go marvelously with this salsa.

-Avocado salsa with pan-roasted cumin and homemade tortilla chips
+Avocado salsa with roasted cumin and homemade tortilla chips

 active time: 30 min